gregreindel/llm-exe/docs/examples/react.md

 Steps Overview
 - **Define actions**. llm-exe does not provide pre-built tools or actions, but does provide a way to make any regular javascript function callable.
 For this example, we will need the ability to perform a Google search via an api, and also a function that calculates basic expressions.
-- Create LLM Executor.
+- **Create LLM Executor**.
 Configure a prompt and LLM executor that is directed to think step by step through the question to decide the next action to take.
 We direct the LLM to respond with a thought/action/input and use an output parser to transform to JSON.
-- Write a loop that will call our LLM executor to decide the next action and pass the result to another function to run the action, until the final answer is reached.
+- **Write a loop** that will call our LLM executor to decide the next action and pass the result to another function to run the action.
+This continues until the final answer is reached (or max iterations is hit).

 Note this is a basic example, and should be improved for error handling, etc.

 #### Step 1 - Define Search Action
 To allow our LLM to be able to search the internet, we'll need to define a callable function.
 You can use whatever search API configuration you'd like.

+Note that `searchInternetCallable` is the configuration object that makes `searchGoogleApi` callable.
+Nothing really fancy going on.
 @[code{0-100} ts:no-line-numbers](../../examples/actions/search.ts)

 #### Step 2 - Define Calculator Action